e-arevoll/dreams-of-skyrim/README.md

 **2. Open the project**
 - Navigate to the project folder.
 - Double-click the index.html to open in your default browser   or
-- Open priject in your IDE, right-click index.html and choose 'open with Live Server"
+- Open project in your IDE, right-click index.html and choose 'open with Live Server"

 ### Projuct structure
 ```